kervi/kervi/_doc/hal.rst

 ####################

 A central feature in Kervi is platform independent access to hardware and devices.
-Kervi abstracts access to varius systems like GPIO and I2C in order to make Kervi solutions portable between different platforms and integrate device access into the framework.
+Kervi abstracts access to various systems like GPIO and I2C on your board in order to make Kervi solutions portable.
 At the moment there is drivers for Raspberry Pi with more to come.

 The kervi device library contains device drivers to common sensors, displays, gpio extenders.